genotoul-bioinfo/dgenies/src/dgenies/md/doc_run.md

 Required field (except if backup file is filled, see bellow)

-Could be the fasta file for the target or the corresponding index file.
+Can be a fasta file or the corresponding index file.

 To improve bandwidth and computation time, we recommend to use the index file.
 This file format is described [here](/documentation/formats#index-file).
 You can use [our tool](https://raw.githubusercontent.com/genotoul-bioinfo/dgenies/v{{version}}/src/dgenies/bin/index.py) to build it.